johanley/julian-date/README.md

 Fun fact: they are named after two different Julians!

 A second point of confusion is to assume that a Julian date is married to a particular *timescale*, such as UT1.
-It is not.

-## References

-The *Explanatory Supplement* (1992), <a href='https://archive.org/details/explanatorysuppl0003unse/page/604/mode/2up'>page 604</a>
-has an implementation that <a href='img/expl-supp-1992.jpg'>looks like this</a>.

-The *Explanatory Supplement* (2006), <a href='https://archive.org/details/explanatorysuppl00pken/page/604/mode/2up'>page 604</a> repeats the same algorithm, shown <a href='img/expl-supp-2006.jpg'>here</a>.

-The above two references are considered authoritative by professional astronomers.
-Both of these references cite <a href='https://dl.acm.org/doi/pdf/10.1145/364096.364097'>this 1968 paper</a>
-by Fliegel and van Flandern, published in the *Communications of the ACM*.
-An image of the core logic is <a href='img/comm-acm-1968.jpg'>here</a>.
+That's not true.